A Comprehensive Approach

 We focus on the technical details so you can focus on your mission—collecting your institution’s intellectual assets.

 While Digital Commons maintains numerous backups to safeguard your content, we also offer access to an archive of that content with bepress Archive.
 Clients that maintain an Amazon S3 account can have access to their archive, 24/7.
 This service also includes automatic checksums and data integrity checks.
-Clients will have complete control over the contents and administration.
+Clients have complete control over the contents and administration.

 The bepress Archive service offers a solution which is comprehensive, scalable, and immediately available.
 Once the link to your S3 bucket is established, our archiving service will deposit complete metadata records along with the most recent versions of all posted full-text PDF documents, native files, and supplementary content.
 The archive’s contents are organized in a file/folder hierarchy mirroring the structure of the repository, and are incrementally updated as records and files are added to and revised on the repository.
 Where applicable, bepress Archive includes content from your institution’s Expert Gallery Suite profiles.